dustinlyons/nixos-config/vm/README.md

-# Install
+# Installing NixOS from bare metal or virtual machine

 ## Overview
 These instructions create the _install media_ used to bootstrap a virtual machine or new computer from USB stick.
 The instructions below walk you through building and creating the initial install from scratch.
 Later, we update the machine with all of it's software.

 ## Steps to install

 First, build the image with `nix-build install-media.nix`.
-Then, boot the ISO image in your hypervisor of choice.
+Then, boot the ISO image in your hypervisor of choice or burn to a USB.

 For our installation, we need to configure our installation system so that Nix has _just enough_ information to go on, and no more.
 Nix will detect most settings and do the final heavy lifting.